Nee-Shar/Hotstar-Ads-Killing-my-Time/readme.md

 Tired of Hotstar ads ruining your binge?
 Just hit **Alt + S** and _poof_ — ads skipped or muted.
 Easy peasy.

 **Update**-> Web Version of hotstar doesnt provide option for inc speed so i did.
+**Update 2** -> No one asked for but now speed is shown whenever u adjust it up or down.

 ## What’s this?